MCT-master/mct-master.github.io/_posts/2019-04-30-Sound-In-Space-Exhibition-A-Generic-Overview.md

 Beforehand all students had a short workshop on physical computing.
 Within a few days they prepared different interactive installations.
 Some participants had never seen an Arduino before nor had any programming experience.
 Others collected everything they had been doing so far into their work as Øyvind Brandsegg and Daniel Formo told me (teachers).
-The first part of the sound art course would work with field recordings, composing stories in sound with environmental sounds.
-Which would go hand in hand with the digital composition course, having audio processing techniques and algorithmic composition.
-With arduino again they could quickly protoype their ideas.
+The first part of the sound art course would work with field recordings, composing stories in sound with environmental sounds, which would go hand in hand with the digital composition course, having audio processing techniques and algorithmic composition.
+With Arduino again they could quickly protoype their ideas.
 The sonification process again should reveal itself through a creative access and control of the installation pieces with sensors or other activation tools.

-“This shift from reception-based to performance-based experience brings new challenges to sound design and sonification practices.”(Hermann, Hunt, Neuhoff)
+“This shift from reception-based to performance-based experience brings new challenges to sound design and sonification practices.”
+(Hermann, Hunt, Neuhoff)

 <figure>